Ausiarm/T2A1_A_Workbook/README.md

       3. Due to its advantage of being highly compatible among many different languages, PostgreSQL loses out in relation to enhanced speed improvements when compared to something like MySQL which openly accepts its incompatability as a tradeoff for focusing on building a faster DBMS into the future.
 - With these pros and cons in mind it is safe to say that when operating with data packages smaller than 100 GB, postgreSQL is a great option and should be considered.
 Beyond this a user or company may be better suited looking for a DBMS that includes data compression functionality.

-## Q3 Implementation of Agile Methodology in Projects
+## Section 3 Implementation of Agile Methodology in Projects
 - At its core, the implementation of agile project management in the workplace involves a progressive and continuous feedback loop between customers and developers.
 This feedback loop can be seen below thanks to the easy to interpret version included in Jory Mackay's 2018 [article](https://plan.io/blog/what-is-agile-project-management/) on agile implementation:
   - ![Agile_overall](agile-overall.png)
   - It allows customers who pay for the services of development teams to not only receive constant updates as to the status of their desired product but actual usable applications that can continuously grow based off the customers needs and desires in real time.
 This approach avoids the most obvious and painful pitfalls of the waterfall method (needing to commit resources entirely to a product that may not even match customer needs).
 While it is true that the waterfall method dominated the early ecosphere of professional IT services, it has, and is proving to be too rigid for the future of collaborative working.
 This is due to requirements placed on the customer to have an understanding of future needs that cannot possibly be fully understood until they come into being in the present.
 This leads to burnout both on the part of the developer and the customer as the developer sets goals that are often unobtainable and the customer often recieves a product that becomes outdated based of current/future needs.